MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 To remove the event hub connection from the Azure portal, do the following:

-1. Go to your cluster and select **Databases**.
+1. Go to your cluster.
+From the left menu, select **Databases**.
 Then, select the database that contains the target table.
 1. From the left menu, select **Data connections**.
-1. Select the checkbox next to the relevant event hub data connection.
+Then, select the checkbox next to the relevant event hub data connection.
 1. From the top menu bar, select **Delete**.

 ### [Wizard](#tab/wizard)